 Students might pursue a career in the treasury department of a company or government entity, or find work as a financial planner, a wealth manager, a financial analyst, or in any of the many finance-related careers available today.
 Whatever their choice, understanding the basics of how markets operate, of how companies find investors and lenders, and how financial planning helps small firms and large firms weather economic swings - all are critical to success.
 Individuals who want to understand how the finances of an organization are organized and how adjusting financial levers can impact an organization's success will find a finance major an interesting pursuit.
 Students who consider themselves to be "problem solvers" are a good fit for a finance major, as much of the coursework entails solving economic and financial puzzles.

-Programs in the Business Administration Division are accredited by the International Accreditation Council for Business Education (I.A.C.B.E.).
+The Finance program is accredited by the International Accreditation Council for Business Education (I.A.C.B.E.).
+IACBE,11960 Quivara Rd., Suite 300, Overland Park, KS 66215 www.iacbe.org